DanHugoDanHugo/edison-debian-chroot/.github/pull_request_template.md

 ## Tests run and pass

-- [ ] I have run exisitng tests and they pass
+- [ ] I have run existing tests and they pass
 - [ ] I have added additional tests and they pass